Athaodam/Plant-planet-plate/README.md

        fit="contain">

-Both the TKM and KFM systems partially relay on a humoral framework, meaning that the body is believed to be made up of 4 different humors whose conditions need to be balanced in order to achieve good health (Fagay 2002).
+Both the TKM and KFM systems partially rely on a humoral framework, meaning that the body is believed to be made up of 4 different humors whose conditions need to be balanced in order to achieve good health (Fagay 2002).
 One is considered healthiest when the bodily humors of blood, yellow bile, black bile, and phlegm are co-existing harmoniously.
 This humoral equilibrium is achieved by addressing the different natural elements and conditions of each humor such as “hotness”, “coldness”, “wetness”, and “dryness”.
 These conditions were believed to form each humor’s “complexion”.

 <param ve-image url="https://www.nlm.nih.gov/exhibition/shakespeare/assets/four-humors.png"
        label= "The Four Humors"